genestack/sdk/docs/source/getting_started.rst

 Configuring Credentials
 ***********************

-The Genestack Python Client Library works by logging in to a community edition of Genestack instance ``platform.genestack.org``.
+The Genestack Python Client Library works by logging in to a Genestack instance (by default `platform.genestack.org <https://platform.genestack.org/endpoint/application/run/genestack/signin>`_).
 Therefore, before doing anything you need to have an account on the Genestack instance to which you want to connect.

 To avoid typing in your credentials every time you connect to a Genestack instance programmatically, the library comes with a utility ``genestack-user-setup`` which allows you to store locally, in a secure manner, a list of user identities to login to Genestack.
 To configure your first user identity, type in the following command in a terminal: